Business Administration Scale for Family Child Care (BAS) (2nd edition)

 BAS Reliability Training provides an in-depth analysis of the items and quality indicators in the BAS.
 This training is designed for individuals who want to ensure that the BAS assessments are valid, reliable, and administered consistently across programs.
 The training concludes with a reliability test, and participants who are 85% or more reliable with the national anchors are eligible to apply for BAS Certification for an additional fee.

-Click here to register for the upcoming Reliability Training
+Click here to register for an upcoming BAS Reliability Training

 Have a group you need trained?
 Bring our reliability training to you!
 Please contact us at pas.bas@nl.edu to learn more.